ckreisl/cs-updates-as-json/README.md

 # Counter-Strike: Global Offensive Updates as JSON
 ## About
-All Counter-Strike: Global Offensive updates (2012 - 202x) collected together in one `.json` file.
+All Counter-Strike: Global Offensive **announced** updates (2012 - 202x) collected together in one `.json` file.
 The file can be used for data operations and visualizations.

 ## Setup
 Create a Python (vers.
 3.10) virtual environment and install dependencies in order to run the update crawler if required.
 Only the web crawler uses non default Python modules like `Beautifulsoup` and `requests`.
 Operations on the data can be done without any 3rd party package.